bsumlin/PyMieScatt/docs/forward.rst

 		:math:`${\displaystyle G=\frac{\int g(d_p)\beta_{sca}(d_p)dd_p}{\int \beta_{sca}(d_p)dd_p}}$`

 There is an important distinction in how the size distribution is reported from an instrument vs. the way it is computed analytically.
 From a laboratory instruments such as an SMPS, total N is the sum of the concentrations in each bin.
 When computed analytically, total N is the integral area.
-This can cause issues when dealing with laboratory data, and so a new parameter ``SMPS`` is introduced as of version 1.8.0. ``SMPS`` is assumed ``True``, that is, PyMieScatt assumes laboratory measurements by default.
+This can cause issues when dealing with laboratory data, and so a new parameter ``SMPS`` is introduced as of version 1.8.0. ``SMPS`` is assumed ``True``, that is, **PyMieScatt assumes laboratory measurements by default**.
 Set this parameter to ``False`` when dealing with theoretical data from analytical distribution functions.

 .. py:Function:: Mie_SD(m, wavelength, sizeDistributionDiameterBins, sizeDistribution[, nMedium=1.0, SMPS=True, asDict=False])